Breast Reconstruction Testimonial: Rutu

 My husband and I flew to Miami to meet with Dr. Khouri.
 I was so relieved to have my husband with me because I could only manage to croak out a word or two during that consultation.
 All I can recall about that visit is that I knew Dr. Khouri was at the forefront of something big (the handful of international plastic surgeons following him around to learn his methods were a clue) and that he had agreed to help me.

 Dr. Khouri did my first round of fat grafting at the time of my double mastectomy.
 He took fat from my stomach and transferred it to create a breast mound.
 Even after a previous breast reduction, I was a size DD going in to the mastectomy.
 After the surgery, I had loose skin which made it look like my breasts had been deflated.
-This was hard to look at for two months before my next grafting session, but what I didn't realize at the time was that having this extra skin would make using the BRAVA so much easier.
-Instead of having to stretch out taut skin, the BRAVA just reinflated my breast skin without much trouble.
+This was hard to look at for two months before my next grafting session, but what I didn't realize at the time was that having this extra skin would make using the EVE so much easier.
+Instead of having to stretch out taut skin, the EVE just reinflated my breast skin without much trouble.

 My rapidly expanded breast skin made it possible for Dr. Khouri to rebuild me into a size DD again in only three sessions of fat grafting.
 The most amazing part, though, is that my new size DD breasts are a better shape than I had before.
 Since the fat is grafted into the pectoral muscle, my new breasts are fuller and younger looking than they previously were.

 Every method of reconstruction comes with its drawbacks.
-The two issues I can identify as challenges with this procedure are some distortion of the breast shape when flexing the pecs and the need to wear the BRAVA device.
+The two issues I can identify as challenges with this procedure are some distortion of the breast shape when flexing the pecs and the need to wear the EVE device.
 Because the fat creating my reconstructed breasts was grafted into and around the pec muscles, when I flex my pecs, the muscle draws the fat up and somewhat distorts the otherwise natural shape of the breast.
 This is not noticeable in clothes but only in the nude.
 Dr. Khouri said this is an effect with the procedure that can't be avoided but might be reduced with another grafting session to add fat where needed.
 Since I have no plans to do manual labor in the nude, I am not bothered by this.

-The greater challenge for me was the BRAVA-wearing protocol.
+The greater challenge for me was the EVE-wearing protocol.
 It was not easy and it was not fun.
 It takes dedication to wear this device and learn to sleep in it for the weeks before and after surgery.
 I found lots of help with this online, however, by connecting with patients who had gone through the process before.

 I also learned that the liposuction part of this process was not a way to magically rid large amounts of fat from your body.
 I initially imagined Dr. Khouri suctioning off liters of fat, erasing all evidence of my decades of poor decisions.
 To my everlasting chagrin, this was not the case.
 Some of the fat Dr. Khouri removed by lipo came back in another place.
 If you are not at your "fighting weight" as he recommends when you have the lipo, at least you should understand that the lipo will not make you smaller but will just distribute your fat in a better way.